 The following weekend I was scheduled to attend a fundraiser for Chimpanzee Sanctuary Northwest, an organization that was founded to rescue a group of seven chimpanzees who were waiting for sanctuary after decades of use in research.
 The fundraiser was being held at a private home of a friend of one of my clients.

-As I noticed a familiar sign from the National Wildlife Federation designating the yard as a Backyard Wildlife Habitat, I realized that this was the house the auction fundraiser was being held at.
+As I noticed a familiar sign from the National Wildlife Federation designating the yard as a Backyard Wildlife Habitat, I realized that this was the house where the auction fundraiser was being held.
 I thought, “I like these people already!”

 In an effort to lend whatever support I could to the fundraiser I had brought copies of my book to add to the raffle that they were having.
 In looking for a place for them on a table crowded with the donations of others, I was startled to see two homemade apple pies!
-I immediately flashed to my dream, suddenly there was similarity between the animals and the birds in Dreamtime and the ones feeding on the grassy lawn where the fundraiser was being held.
+I immediately flashed to my dream, and realized that there were similarities between the animals and the birds in Dreamtime and the ones feeding on the grassy lawn where the fundraiser was being held.

-Turning to Kim, who knew the story from her class, I smiled and remarked, “Wouldn’t it be funny if I won the apple pie?”
-Since I normally don’t win a thing at raffles I simply bought three tickets to support the cause and thought no more of it—until my number was called as the winner of the first apple pie.
+Turning to my student, who knew the story from her class, I smiled and remarked, “Wouldn’t it be funny if I won the apple pie?”
+Since I normally don’t win a thing at raffles I bought three tickets to support the cause and thought no more of it—until my number was called as the winner of the first apple pie.

 I held that apple pie with a deep sense of reverence and of humbleness.
 I had been given a very special gift, but what to do with it?
-As a single person I could not possibly eat a whole pie myself, so I offered a slice to Kim and Becky, another of the students who had been at the shamanic training.
+As a single person I could not possibly eat a whole pie myself, so I offered a slice to my two students.
 Perhaps they could enjoy it on behalf of the rest of the class.